Connect with others who understand.

 To be properly absorbed by the body, magnesium needs to be bound to something else.
 Because of this, magnesium supplements often contain other substances, such as amino acids.

-There are many compounds of magnesium that people with migraines can take.
+There are many compounds of magnesium that people with migraine can take.
 The body absorbs magnesium at different rates depending on what it is bound to.

-Some of the most effective forms of magnesium for treating headaches and migraines include:
+Some of the most effective forms of magnesium for treating headaches and migraine attacks include:

 • Magnesium glycinate